As previously mentioned in the Honda FRC 800 review article, finding solid information about tillers is not easy.

-For the actual tilling of the soil, the BCS was a very solid performer.
-It was easy to notice that the tines rotate at a better and stronger rate than the Honda FRC 800.
+For tilling work, the BCS was a solid performer.
+It was easy to notice the tines rotate at a better and stronger rate than the Honda FRC 800.
 This is due in large part to the PTO system.
 Most tillers out there have belt drives which cause some of the engine power to be lessened by the time it gets all the way to the tines.
-Not so with the BCS because very little power is lost through the PTO system.
+Not so with the BCS because less power is lost through the PTO system.

 The tiller also handled rocks very well and didn’t lunge forward like the Honda did.
 Although it lunged a few times, it was minor, infrequent and more controllable compared to the Honda FRC 800.
 This was a blessing.

-For the negatives, one complaint I have is that the engine sticks out too far in front of the wheels.
-The FRC 800 had the same issues.
-For people who have to enclose their gardens because of hungry critters, having elongated tillers makes maneuvering more challenging.
+For the negatives, one complaint I have is the engine sticks out too far in front of the wheels.
+The FRC 800 had the same issue.
+For people who have enclosed gardens, an elongated tiller is more challenging to maneuver.

 Another negative would be a small metal device that holds the clutch in place while you adjust the controls.
-I don’t like this function at all and wish BCS came up with a better system.
-Almost every time, it seemed inconvenient and I wondered how well it was actually holding the clutch.
+I didn’t care for this and wish BCS came up with a better system.
+Almost every time, it seemed inconvenient and I wondered how well it was holding the clutch.